We’ve Got Answers

-We gladly accept both returns and exchanges within 30 days of your order date.
+We gladly accept exchanges within 30 days of your order date.
 Items must be in an unused condition and in the original packaging.
 We may charge a restocking fee of 20% if items are used, damaged or does not have original packaging.
-In order to reduce the amount of exchanges and returns, we recommend you fill out the fit survey: https://skibootrevolution.com/pages/sizing-guide

-However, if you are not completely satisfied, please email us at firstname.lastname@example.org for a return label and it will be sent to your email.
+Please email us at firstname.lastname@example.org for a return label and it will be sent to your email.
 Just drop the package in its original box back to us.
-You'll receive the refund in 5-7 business days after we receive the boots back less any shipping fees.
+Buyer to pay for shipping fees prior to exchange for new boots.

 Yes.
 The Boa system and laces are guaranteed for the lifetime of the boots by the manufacturer, The Boa System.
 Depending on how quickly you need the replacement part, there are several options.

 - i) If the need is not immediate, please visit the Boa website at: https://www.theboasystem.com/support for information on how to receive a replacement through their Warranty Department.

 - ii) You may also be able to repair your BOA system, depending on the severity of the problem.
 Boa has several repair videos and instructions on the website: https://www.theboasystem.com/repair